bevyengine/bevy-website/release-content/0.15/migration-guides/15320_Retained_Rendering.md

 ### General advice for working with main and render world entities

 When working with entities from both worlds it can be confusing.
-If you are every in a scenario where this isn't entirely clear (for example, when working on custom extraction code in the render world), we advice that you use `RenderEntity` and `MainEntity` as simple wrappers around `Entity`.
+If you are every in a scenario where this isn't entirely clear (for example, when working on custom extraction code in the render world), we advise that you use `RenderEntity` and `MainEntity` as simple wrappers around `Entity`.
 Mixing these up can become a real headache and lead to some non-obvious errors.

 ```rust
 // render world 0.14